xuxiaowei-io/gitaly/doc/rfcs/snapshot-storage.md

 a new snapshot is warranted, it would be a candidate for managing snapshots.

-However, we could also build this in gitlab-rails.
+However, we could also build this in GitLab Rails.
 That should work fine for periodic snapshots, where we take snapshots regardless of whether we know/think there was a change in the repository.